digital-work-lab/handbook/docs/lab_basics/vacation.md

 - **the reason or purpose for the vacation.**
 - **Any additional notes or special considerations**

-### 1.3 Deadlines and Timelines:
+### 1.3 Deadlines and Time lines:
-To ensure effective vacation planning and minimize disruption to the workflow, the following deadlines and timelines should be observed:
+To ensure effective vacation planning and minimize disruption to the workflow, the following deadlines and time lines should be observed:
 - It is **appreciated when vacation is taken during the semester break**, because we are committed to serving students.
 - Vacation requests must be submitted at least **1 month in advance** of the desired vacation start date.
 - Supervisors will **review and respond to the vacation requests** within **7 business days** of receiving the submission.